 Alumni Life: Supporting Your HBCU’s Career Center

-There are many ways to give back to an alma mater.
-But an increasing number of HBCU graduates are offering help to their campus career centers.
+There are many ways to give back to your alma mater.
+An increasing number of HBCU graduates are becoming generous donors, offering help to their campus career centers at an increasing rate.

 • Encouraging their employers to recruit for internships and jobs